 The question seems logical as long as it’s on the business school website.
 It becomes annoying when you try to answer it.
 This is true for many Indian applicants who score above 700 on the GMAT.

-Admission officers struggle with the same problem while evaluating Indian applications.
+Admission officers struggle with the same problem while evaluating Indian applications (Indian IT Male Engineer: Competing in the toughest applicant pool).
 While they try to provide general ideas on the official business school blogs on what MBA application reviewers are looking for, these are mostly country-neutral in nature i.e. not aimed specifically at Indian applicants.

 Sudershan ‘Suds’ Tirumala (Regional Director, Tuck School of Business at Dartmouth), shares his views on the topic.